soyongkim/mQUIC/README.md

-## Run QUIC server
+## Running the QUIC server

-To conduct a handover experiment, the server needs to be transferred to a different Linux device.
-Transferring the server to a desired device can be easily done by running send_server.sh
+For the purpose of conducting a handover experiment, it is essential to migrate the server to a different Linux device.
+This migration can be conveniently accomplished by executing the "send_server.sh" script.

-send_server.sh moves the built mQUIC and necessary files for execution (cert, index files, etc.) and a script file to run the server.
-Note that if the desired folder name was changed using the -C option during ninja build, it must be changed to that folder name in send_server.sh.
+"send_server.sh" orchestrates the seamless transfer of the compiled mQUIC components, along with the essential execution files such as certificates and index files, in addition to a script to initiate the server.
+It's important to note that if you had altered the desired folder name using the "-C" option during the ninja build, this change must be accurately reflected in the "send_server.sh" script.

-send_server.sh was created based on scp tool.
-If you want to use a different tool, you can simply check the list of files in send_server.sh and use that tool.
+This script, designed based on the "scp" tool, can be adapted to different tools by simply reviewing the file list within "send_server.sh" and making the necessary adjustments.

+Follow these steps to initiate the server transfer and execute the server on the Linux device:

 ```bash
 $ cd mQUIC
 $ bash send_server.sh "account@ip_address:/path/to/server" "Port"
 ```

-If the file transfer is complete, run quic_server.sh on the Linux device.
+Once the file transfer is successfully completed, proceed to launch the QUIC server on the Linux device using the following command:

 ```bash
 $ bash quic_server.sh
 ```

-In the "quic_server_data" folder, the "index_dir" directory contains various files of different sizes.
-To exchange a desired file with the one on "quic.smalldragon.net" and run the server, simply select a file and execute the process.
+Within the "quic_server_data" directory, you will find the "index_dir" subfolder containing a variety of files with differing sizes.
+To substitute a desired file with one from "quic.smalldragon.net" and commence the server, simply select the file of interest and initiate the process.

+If the desired file size is unavailable, you have the option to generate HTML files using the "html_generator" tool.

-## Run QUIC client
+## Running the QUIC client

-Before running the client, prepare two NICs and first confirm that both NICs can use the network.
-Then record the information for the two NICs you want to use in the settings.yaml file and enter the IP information of the mQUIC server in "server"
+Before initiating the QUIC client, it is essential to prepare two Network Interface Cards (NICs) and confirm their network connectivity.
+Record the pertinent information for both NICs in the "settings.yaml" file, along with the IP details of the mQUIC server under the "server" section, as shown below:

 ```yaml
 default: